masayag/appliance/README.md

 Where `192.168.122.1` is the IP address of the virtual network used by the VM.

 ### Alternative 2: Using a qcow2 image downloaded from the internet
-Another option is to download qcow2 image from the internet (1.5G).
+Another option is to download FCOS qcow2 image from the internet (1.5G).

+**Known issue**: This method is not working at the moment.
+This method is more convenient, and allows to reuse the same backing store image for multiple VMs.
+However, using the kernel provided within this images fails to boot.

 ```bash
 # as an installed binary:
 coreos-installer download -s stable \